 Taking and transcribing formal minutes (level 3a) includes board or trustee meetings, case conferences or similar where formal minutes are required, which are published to a wider audience than those attending the original meeting, and where this is a significant job responsibility.
 It does not include taking notes at departmental meetings or similar, or processing notes taken by others.

 Regular (level 3b) at least two or three times a week on average.

 Responsible for maintaining one or more information systems as a significant job responsibility (level 3c) includes responsibility for updating software, operating help facilities for an information system(s); managing storage and retrieval of information or records.

 Responsible for adapting /designing information systems (levels 4a and 5a) refers to an ongoing and specific job responsibility for modifying or creating software, hardware or hard copy information systems.

 Note: Level 5a is appropriate where the jobholder is responsible for the design and development of an entire system or equivalent.

 Responsible for the operation of one or more information systems (levels 4b and 5b) includes direct responsibility for managing the operation of one or more systems which process, generate, create, update or store information.

 Responsible for the operation of one or more information systems for several departments/services (levels 5b) includes responsibility for several departments/ services which process, generate, create, update, or store information as a principal activity.

 Responsible for the management and development of information systems (levels 6) is appropriate only where it is the principal job responsibility and where it covers the whole organisation.

-Corporate responsibility (level 7) refers to accountability, normally at board or equivalent level, for information resources across the organisation(s).
+Corporate responsibility (level 7) refers to accountability, normally at board or equivalent level, at the highest level of responsibility other than the Chief Executive Officer, for information resources across the organisation(s).